Future Perfect Continuous Tense

 How do we use the Future Perfect Continuous Tense?

-- He will be tired when he arrives.
-He will have been travelling for 24 hours.
+- He'll be tired when he gets here.
+He'll have been travelling all day.